mathspp/mathspp/pages/02.blog/04.pydonts/deep-unpacking/item.en.md

 ## Increasing expressiveness

-Given the RGB values of a colour, you can apply a basic formula to convert it to greyscale, which weights the R, G, and B components differently.
+Given the RGB values of a colour, you can apply a basic formula to convert it to greyscale, which weighs the R, G, and B components differently.
 We could write a function that takes the colour information like we have been using, and then computes its greyscale value: